struemblus/farmbot-web-frontend/README.md

 1. git clone https://github.com/FarmBot/farmbot-web-frontend.git
 2. cd farmbot-web-frontend
 3. npm install
+3. Copy `src/config.example.js` to `src/config.js` (these are your private configs)
 4. npm run build
+5. Try it out at `localhost:8080`
+6. Deploy it by uploading `dist/fb_frontend.min.js` to a web server.
+Any web server will do.

+#

 Production and development version of the app will be available in `/dist/`